 How to use sourdough discard for breakfast?

 Sourdough discard is perfect for quick, flavorful breakfast recipes.
-You can mix it into pancake or waffle batter for tang and texture, or use it as the base for savory items like breakfast pockets, muffins, and casseroles.
+You can mix it into pancake or waffle batter for tang and texture, or use it as the base for savory items like Sourdough Discard Breakfast Pockets, muffins, and casseroles.
 When combined with flour, eggs, and leavening agents, it creates tender doughs with a rich flavor no waste necessary.

 What is the biggest mistake you can make with your sourdough starter?